qmlbook/qmlbook/en/ch02/index.rst

     }
     // No cleanup necessary.

-This closes our section about console based application with Qt.
+This concludes our section about console based application with Qt.

 Widget Application
 ------------------

 .. issues:: ch02

-Console based applications are very handy but sometimes you need to have some UI to show.
-But also UI based applications will need some back-end to read/write files, communicate over the network or keep data in a container.
+Console based applications are very handy but sometimes you need to have a UI to show.
+In addition, UI-based applications will likely need a back-end to read/write files, communicate over the network, or keep data in a container.

-In the first snippet for widget based applications we do as little as creating a window and show it.
-A widget without a parent is in the Qt world a window.
-We use the scope pointer to ensure the widget is deleted when the scoped pointer goes out of scope.
-The application object encapsulate the qt runtime and with the exec call we start the event loop.
+In this first snippet for widget-based applications we do as little as needed to create a window and show it.
+A widget without a parent in the Qt world is a window.
+We use the scoped pointer to ensure the widget is deleted when the scoped pointer goes out of scope.
+The application object encapsulates the Qt runtime and with the ``exec()`` call we start the event loop.
 From there on the application re-acts only on events triggered by mouse or keyboard or other event providers like networking or file IO.
 The application will only exits when the event loop is exited, this is done by call 'quit()' on the application or by closing the window.

 When you run the code you will see a window with the size of 240 x 120 pixel.
 That's all.